 All applications must be submitted through the ERAS.
-To apply to our residency program, please submit all documents through ERAS.
-Applications for Neurology PGY2, beginning July 2019, will be accepted through December 31, 2017.
+To apply to our residency program, please also submit all documents through ERAS.

 - Eight months in internal medicine with primary responsibility in patient care.

-- Six months in internal medicine with primary responsibility in patient care and a period of at least two months time comprising one or more months of pediatrics, emergency medicine, internal medicine or family medicine.
+- Six months in internal medicine with primary responsibility in patient care and a period of at least two months consisting of one or more months of pediatrics, emergency medicine, internal medicine or family medicine.

 Residents may spend up to four months in neurology during this year.